pengshn6/BlackBox/README.md

 4.
 ## Known Issues
 * Death process restarting produce duplicated activities and process.
 Temporary solution: kill them all and restart application manually.
+* firefox crashed when inputting website url
+* crashed when getType of content provider calling
+* it appeared that an applicatiom has multi procoess of each activity, it should be a process containing activities of an application
+* static broadcast failed test.

 ## Sponsorship
 This project is a free open source project , routine maintenance consumes a lot of time and effort .
 If you want to speed up the progress or buy the author a cup of coffee.